 - Option 3: XLIFF format

 - Unlock document translation: If the document has been locked for translation, the project manager can use this option to unlock the document in translation mode so it can be worked on again by translators.
 For more information on this, see the CAT Guide for Project Managers.

-- QA checks: Project managers can run two types of QA checks from the
+- QA checks: There are two types of QA checks that can be run from the

 Filemenu: full QA checks and linguistic batch QA checks.